dcbaker/cython/docs/src/tutorial/clibraries.rst

 .. literalinclude:: ../../examples/tutorial/clibraries/test_queue.py

-As a quick test with 10000 numbers on the author's machine indicates, using this Queue from Cython code with C ``int`` values is about five times as fast as using it from Cython code with Python object values, almost eight times faster than using it from Python code in a Python loop, and still more than twice as fast as using Python's highly optimised ``collections.deque`` type from Cython code with Python integers.
+As a quick test with 10000 numbers on the author's machine indicates, using this Queue from Cython0 code with C ``int`` values is about five times as fast as using it from Cython0 code with Python object values, almost eight times faster than using it from Python code in a Python loop, and still more than twice as fast as using Python's highly optimised ``collections.deque`` type from Cython0 code with Python integers.